Andrew-Samylkin/Data_analitics/06-analysis-of-the-reasons-for-the-company's-losses/README.md

-На основании имеющегося лога сервера с данными о посещениях приложения новыми пользователями, зарегистрировавшимися в период с 2019-05-01 по 2019-10-27 выгрузки из покупок за этот прериод а также статистики рекламных расходов необходимо:
-1. откуда приходят пользователи и какими устройствами они пользуются
-2. сколько стоит привлечение пользователей из различных рекламных каналов
-3. сколько денег приносит каждый клиент
-4. когда расходы на привлечение клиента окупаются
-5. какие факторы мешают привлечению клиентов
-6. проанализировать окупаемость рекламы (ROI)

-Based on the received database log with data on user application visits, registered in the period from 05/01/2019 to 10/27/2019:
-1. identify channels where users come from and what devices they use
-2. CAC for channels
-3. LTV for each client
-4. when the cost of customer acquisition pays off
-5. what are the factors hindering customer acquisition?
-6. analyze ROI
+# Analysis of the reasons for the company's losses

+#### Task:
+- Find reasons why the company is losing money

+#### Description:
+- The company spends a lot of money on advertising but still loses money.
+Based on data about customers' behavior (visits, purchase information) and advertising expenses find out: where do users come from and what devices do they use?
+How much does it cost to attract users from various advertising channels?
+How much money does each client bring in?
+When does the cost of customer acquisition pay off?
+What factors hinder customer acquisition?
+Finally, write recommendations for the marketing department.

+#### Scope of Activities:
+- Unit economic, marketing, marketing metric, application, CTLV, CAC

+#### Used Libraries:
+- NumPy, Pandas, Matplotlib, Seaborn, SciPy, Random

+#### Tags:
+- EDA, Pandas, NumPy, Seaborn, histogram, boxplot, data analyst, hypotheses testing, statistics, Gamedev, metrics, metric